NoroffFEU/development-platforms/Firebase-Case-Study.md

 Firebase is a development platform and tool provided by Google.
 Some might call it a BaaS (Backend as a Service), which would be both right and wrong, as Firebase encompasses but also expands beyond the utilities of a BaaS.
 Firebase provides an arsenal of different tools and features required to build an app through SDKs (Software Development Kits).
-These include Authentication, Hosting, Cloud functions, Cloud storage, Realtime database, Performance monitoring, Analytics, Cloud messaging and more.
+These include Authentication, Hosting, Cloud Functions, Cloud Storage, Realtime Database, Performance Monitoring, Analytics, Cloud Messaging, and more.

 In this case study, I aim to answer everything I first wondered about Firebase, including practical examples.
 Let us begin.